 Tricky, tricky… 🙂

-The costume took about an hour and a half to make.
-45 minutes for the tunic and 45 minutes for the hat (mostly because I had to make two, since the first was too big).
+The baby gnome costume took about an hour and a half to make: 45 minutes for the tunic and 45 minutes for the hat (mostly because I had to make two, since the first was too big).

-If you want to make a gnome costume for Halloween, here are some simple instructions for how to make it.
-It is so, so easy and was the hit of Halloween.
+If you want to make a baby gnome costume for Halloween, here are some simple instructions for how to make it.
+It's the perfect craft for someone with limited sewing skills.
+It is so, so easy to make and it was the hit of Halloween around here.

 For the gnome tunic: